Have you ever heard of amazake, this tasty and comforting Japanese fermented rice drink?

-We invited Julien Clot, founder of Symbiose AlimenTerre and producer of Amazake, to share his knowledge about this traditional Japanese fermentation made from koji.
+We invited Julien Clot, founder of Symbiose AlimenTerre and amazake producer, to share his knowledge about this traditional Japanese fermentation made from koji.

-Making your own amazake is possible for everyone, as long as we have access to culture (inoculum) or koji.
-In Quebec (Canada), we are honored to have the expertise of Aliments Massawippi which, in addition to making excellent miso, produce the VitalKal a dehydrated koji, ideal for making amazake.
+In Quebec (Canada), we are honored to have the expertise of Aliments Massawippi which, in addition to making excellent miso, produce VitalKal a dehydrated koji, ideal for making amazake.

 Ingredients & Equipment